-c.
-ZTE will ensure that all records required to be kept or retained under the Regulations are stored in or fully accessible from the United States.

-d.
-ZTE shall:

-(i) allow the U.S. Government to verify ZTE's adherence to its export control compliance program and the EAR, including agreeing to end use verifications for prior and future shipments of items subject to the EAR in the PRC and third countries, through the end-use visit understanding between the U.S. Department of Commerce and the PRC Ministry of Commerce.

-(ii) provide extensive training on applicable export control requirements to (a) its leadership, management, and employees and (b) the leadership, management and employees of its affiliates, subsidiaries, and other entities worldwide over which it has ownership or control.

-(iii) inform its leadership, management, employees contractors, suppliers, and others who deal in items subject to the EAR that transfers of such items to Iran, North Korea, Syria, Sudan, and Cuba, including without limitation U.S.-origin items or non-U.S.-origin items containing more than the applicable de minimis content by value as set forth in the EAR, are generally prohibited unless authorized by the EAR or the regulations administered by OFAC, or by the U.S. Government through the issuance of a license.
+- d.
+ZTE will ensure that all records required to be kept or retained under the Regulations are stored in or fully accessible from the United States. - e.
+ZTE shall: - (i) Allow the U.S. Government to verify ZTE's adherence to its export control compliance program and the Regulations, including agreeing to end-use verifications for shipments of items subject to the Regulations in the People's Republic of China ("PRC") and third countries.
+End-use verifications that occur in the PRC relating to transactions after March 2, 2017 are not subject to the understanding between the U.S. Department of Commerce and the PRC Ministry of Commerce. - (ii) Provide extensive training on applicable export control requirements to (a) its leadership, management, and employees, and (b) the leadership, management and employees of its subsidiaries, affiliates, and other entities worldwide over which it has ownership or control. - (iii) Inform its leadership, management, employees, contractors, suppliers, and others who deal in items subject to the Regulations that transfers of such items to Iran, North Korea, Syria, Sudan, and Cuba, including without limitation U.S.-origin items or non-U.S.-origin items containing more than the applicable de minimis content by value as set forth in the EAR, are generally prohibited unless authorized by the EAR or the regulations administered by OFAC, or by the U.S. Government through the issuance of a license.